bbrk24/lexifer-ts/README.md

 - `verbose`: A boolean value indicating whether to display all generation steps.
 Useful for debugging, but `false` by default.
 If set to `true` without specifying a number of words, it is ignored with a warning.
-- `unsorted`: A boolean value or `undefined`, indicating whether to leave the words in the generated order rather than alphabetizing them.
+- `unsorted`: A boolean value indicating whether to leave the words in the generated order rather than alphabetizing them.
 If set to `true` without specifying a number of words, or set to `false` when `verbose` is set to `true`, it is ignored with a warning.
 Defaults to `false` unless `verbose` is `true`.
 - `onePerLine`: A boolean value indicating whether to only display one word per output line.
 If set to `true` without specifying a number of words, it is ignored with a warning.
 Defaults to `false`.